plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 I had two problems: the need to unwrap TargetInvocationExceptions, and the need to collect multiple exceptions per test case.

 Mistakenly combining these two small problems into one all-encompassing exception-handling problem led me to an overly complex solution.
 Where ExceptionList belonged in a very small part of my system, it quickly spread everywhere.
-As a "fix&#8221; for the insufficient try/catch above, I did something like this:
+As a "fix" for the insufficient try/catch above, I did something like this:

 ```cs
 ExceptionList exceptions = new ExceptionList();